 The key ingredient to making great focaccia is time.
 Other than that, there are just a few things you will need.

-- Warm water: the key to making sure your yeast activates is to use warm water.
+- Warm water: The key to making sure your yeast activates is to use warm water.
 This should be like very hot bath water (but not so hot that it is burning you).

-- Active dry yeast: when added to the water, you'll let this sit for about 5 minutes until foamy.
+- Active dry yeast: When added to the water, you'll let this sit for about 5 minutes until foamy.
 If the yeast does not foam (and you've made sure your water is warm), that means your yeast is dead.
 You'll need to start over with fresh yeast.

-- Brown sugar: this will help feed the yeast and also add some of the caramelized sweetness to the shallots.
+- Brown sugar: This will help feed the yeast and also add some of the caramelized sweetness to the shallots.

-- Olive oil: be generous with the olive oil with focaccia!
+- Olive oil: Be generous with the olive oil with focaccia!
 It adds great flavor, but also makes sure the bread doesn't get stuck in the pan (or your fingers don't stick to the dough when dimpling!).

 - Shallots: I like to use 3-4 large shallots, but this is one you can measure with your heart.
 Use more or less, depending on your flavor preferences!

-- Flaky sea salt: an absolute must for topping.
+- Flaky sea salt: An absolute must for topping.
 I like to use Maldon Sea Salt for its big crystals.
 Do not use regular table salt for the top of the bread - it will just melt into the focaccia.

 See full recipe below for detailed directions.